larivierec/home-cluster/README.md

 ```

 SOPS is only used to create the helm-release required for bitwarden and external-secrets.
-Previously, it was used throughout the repository however, with external-secrets bitwarden and webhooks, we're able to remove this dependency slightly.
+Previously, it was used throughout the repository however, with external-secrets, bitwarden-sdk, we're able to remove this dependency slightly.

-External-Secrets uses bitwarden-cli container to retrieve my vault items and creates kubernetes secrets with them.
-Since `external-secrets` doesn't use the bitwarden API directly, we have to use a container with the cli and webhooks.
+External-Secrets uses bitwarden container to retrieve my bitwarden secrets and creates kubernetes secrets with them.

 Also keep in mind, that since the bitwarden container exposes your bitwarden vault, it's good practice to limit who can communicate with it.
-See the network policy at `kubernetes/core/bitwarden/network-policy.yaml`
+See the network policy at `kubernetes/main/apps/kube-system/external-secrets/app/network-policy.yaml`

 3. Ensure you use this `sops-age` secret for decrypting.